AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/09-UserInteractionWebApp.md

     In the LicensePlateAdminSystem, select the `LicensePlateController`

-    In the real world, you'd make a view model that houses the data for the image as well as information about images.

     To complete this activity, you'll just inject image information into the ViewBag (if time permits feel free to create a ViewModel).

-    On the start of the code, add th sas token  as a global variable that is readonly and set in the constructor:
+    On the start of the code, add the SAS token as a global variable that is readonly and set in the constructor:

     ```cs
     private readonly LicensePlateDataDbContext _context;